JavaScript must be enabled on your browser for this PAC to work properly.

 Pursuant to Utah State Code 9-7-215 stating: “No state funds shall be provided to any public library that offers use of the Internet or an online service to the public unless the library adopts and enforces a policy to restrict access by minors to Internet or online sites that contain obscene material.”
 The Library Director will, from time to time evaluate and suggest adjustments, as necessary, to this policy or the procedures enacted to comply with 9-7-215 and other federal or state legislation currently or hereafter enacted having affect or bearing upon this policy.
 Minors may be restricted from certain materials as suggested by appropriate law, ordinance, or enactments of legislation.

 The Library currently uses software designed to filter material that may reasonably be considered obscene, essentially prurient, or pornographic (as defined by applicable law) and sites used to engage in gambling.
 Review and evaluation of such software and/or the continued desire or legal necessity for such software will be reviewed not less than every three years.
-The review and evaluation described in this paragraph will be conducted by the Library Director and a report shall be made to the Library Board and appropriate legal council.
+The review and evaluation described in this paragraph will be conducted by the Library Director and a report shall be made to the Library Board and appropriate legal counsel.
 Such review shall include information regarding changes in law, policy, professional ethic, community ethic, and patron input.
 This policy shall be reviewed by appropriate legal counsel.